7aman/ezsub/wiki/Unzip.md

 ## Switches

 - `-t` is title to search.
 It is required.
+Also if user knows exact title used in url page, user could give this title by `-T` switch.
 Examples:
   - `-t riverdale`
   - `-t riverdale first season`
   - `-t godfather`
+  - `-T the-end-of-the-fing-world`

 - `-l` is/are "space separated" language(s) that user interested in.
 It uses abbr.
 Default: `en`